dfrei25/bsafe/README.md

 ## Todo:
 - As this project started locally as a little personal script, future rework will be done increasing readability
-- split the script into more files, making it easier to maintain
 - add seccomp ${PICTURES} ${VIDEOS} and possibly other missed variables/directives to firejail parsing
 - awaiting feedback/adding community ideas

 ## Credits
-- Thanks to Soliton, Earnestly, ano, monkfish and izabera from [#bash on libra.chat irc]
+- Thanks to Soliton, greycat, Earnestly, ano, monkfish and izabera from [#bash on libra.chat irc]
 - Special thanks to Earnestly for the code rework, which brought new ideas to the code